cepdnaclk/e17-6sp-ContactTracingApp/README.md

 ### Functional Requirements

--Administrative functions -Authorities have to login before using the web application to track user details -User Authentication -Users have to register before using the mobile application -Permissions-Users should allow the application to track GPS and Bluetooth data -Features
-    -Users should update the covid status when the user is tested positive for the disease -Alert notifications
-    -User Questionnaires
+System should be able to trace close contacts of an infected person.

+- Mobile application
+    Should get gps and bluetooth tracking permission Should be able to display covid 19 and CKDu updates.
+    Should send alert notifications when risk detected Should be able to get covid status through the app

+- Web app
+    Should allow authorities to track user details Should allow public users to check covid 19 and ckdu updates.

 ### Non-Functional Requirements

--Usability
+- Usability
--Responsive user friendly features
+    Responsive user friendly features
--Reliability
+- Reliability
-    -Mobile application tracks user locations for every 15 seconds -Performance
+    Mobile application tracks user locations for every 15 seconds
+- Performance
-    -Realtime updates of maps and charts
+    Realtime updates of maps and charts

 ## UML Class Diagram